 Make Sure All Your Vents are Screened

 Raccoons and squirrels often find their way into homes via uncapped chimneys, broken vents and other openings along rooflines.
 Ensure that these items are fully screened to prevent wild animals from making your home their own.
+Call a long island raccoon removal company to keep these animals out of your chimney and out of your home.

 Cover Up Your Trash Cans